West Town, Chicago: History

+The near Northwest Side is home to many of the most opulent churches in the Archdiocese of Chicago, built in the so-called 'Polish Cathedral style'.

 Neighborhoods

 Pulaski Park

 Pulaski Park is a neighborhood directly west of Goose Island and east of Wicker Park.
 The generally accepted boundaries of Pulaski Park are Ashland (1600 W) to the west, the Chicago River and Elston Avenue to the east, the Bloomingdale Line on the north, and Chicago (800 N) on the south (although some people extend the southern border only to Division Street).

 Pulaski Park derives its name from the historic park and fieldhouse that was designed by Jens Jensen between 1912 and 1914.
 1,200 people were displaced, leading to the razing of a number of buildings while others were moved to nearby locations in the neighborhood.
 The park and fieldhouse were listed on the National Register of Historic Places on August 13, 1981.
 It became an official Chicago Landmark on July 29, 2003.

 The neighborhood borders on Polonia Triangle which was considered to be the center of Chicago's Polish Downtown, the city's oldest and most prominent Polish settlement, functioning as the capital of American Polonia.
 Because of this, the headquarters of many major Polish organizations in the United States were found in Pulaski Park such as the Polish National Alliance, the Polish Daily News and the Polish Women's Alliance.
 Pulaski Park is listed within "Polonia Triangle" as one of the 11 neighborhoods included in The Labor Trail which chronicles Chicago's history of working class life and struggle.
 The neighborhood is also home to two of Chicago's Polish Cathedrals: St. Stanislaus Kostka and Holy Trinity Polish Mission.

 Pulaski Park was the area of West Town that served as Chicago Congressman Dan Rostenkowski's base of operations.
 The family still owns the building opposite St. Stanislaus Kostka church at 1372 Evergreen from which he ran his operations.
 Although Pulaski Park has declined from its heyday days as part of the city's Polish Downtown, the entire West Town area has undergone a renaissance as gentrification has transformed the area.

 This area's higher population density gave it a more working-class population than Wicker Park.
 As opposed to other areas of West Town, much of the original housing stock of Pulaski Park has not been torn down for new construction in recent years.